onkelhoy/web-components/README.md

 ## Ecosystem: An Overview

-Welcome to the `@pap-framework` ecosystem, an innovative framework designed to revolutionize the development and deployment of web components.
-Developed by Henry Pap, this ecosystem is built on a zero-dependency philosophy in production environments, promoting modular development, performance enhancement, and security.
+Welcome to the `@papit` ecosystem, an innovative framework designed to revolutionize the development and deployment of web components.
+Developed by me (Henry Pap), this ecosystem is built on a zero-dependency philosophy in production environments, promoting modular development, performance enhancement, and security.
 It offers a comprehensive toolkit for developers, encouraging efficiency and creativity in web application development.

 **Author**: Henry Pap\
 **GitHub**: [onkelhoy](https://github.com/onkelhoy/web-components)\